-- 1. Weed control operations were conducted three times, including repair of potholes, for the more than six-mile Common Element Road. - 2.
-Fallen trees were cleared following another major storm and flooding which blocked and damaged Christian Crossing bridge (see Image 1). - 3.
-Land awarded to tenants for diversified agriculture (see Image 2).
+- 1. The ADC awarded a Contract to Kaikor Construction Group to improve the Christian Crossing Bridge.
+Estimated completion date is December 2022. - 2.
+Weed control operations were conducted three times, including repair of potholes, for the more than six-mile Common Element Road. - 3.
+Land awarded to tenants for diversified agriculture.